precice/precice.github.io/content/community/community-training.md

 Get the smoothest experience by installing the image in a VM, so that your changes are saved between sessions, and you can at the same time access your host OS.

 {% note %}
-At the moment, this image is only available for Intel/AMD x86-64 CPUs.
+At the moment, this modified Ubuntu image is only available for Intel/AMD x86-64 CPUs.
 In our on-site trainings, some prepared USB sticks are provided.
 These should work on any laptop with an x86-64 CPU, as long as you have the rights to boot from USB.
 In particular, these do not work on Apple Silicon systems.
 {% endnote %}